-“Bourée” Jethro Tull 1969
+Jethro Tull (1969)

 Jimmy Grashow would also design the artwork used for the French 45 picture sleeve:

-Did You Know … Jethro Tull’s very first single release — their one and only on the MGM label – would find find the group identified as Jethro Toe!
-In fact, 45Cat emphatically states that any copies of “Sunshine Day” b/w “Aeroplane” with the band’s name as ‘Jethro Tull’ are bootlegs — click here to check out the many interesting comments about this 7-inch equivalent of the postage stamp with the bi-plane flying upside down.
+Did You Know … Jethro Tull’s very first single release — their one and only on the MGM label — resulted in the group being mis-identified as Jethro Toe!
+In fact, 45Cat emphatically states that any copies of “Sunshine Day” b/w “Aeroplane” with the band’s name as ‘Jethro Tull’ are bootlegs.
+Click here to check out the many interesting comments about this 7-inch equivalent of the postage stamp with the bi-plane flying upside down, The Inverted Jenny.

 A rare beige/taupe 45 sold at auction in 2009 for £500 ($800)!